donkey/Junk-Email-Blocking/README.md

 ##### After the command `postfix reload` the Outlook Blocklist are applied by Postfix.

-##### A cronjob will update the junk-email blacklist, here 5 minutes after every hour continuously.
+##### A cronjob will update the junk email blacklist continuously, here 5 minutes after every hour.
 `5 * * * * root /usr/bin/junkbl.sh >/dev/null 2>&1`

 ### Note
-On CentOS 7 the SSH daemon configuration needs `ForceCommand internal-sftp` in the `sshd_config` to accept sftp commands.
+CentOS 7 SSH daemon configuration require the statement `ForceCommand internal-sftp` in the `sshd_config` to accept sftp commands.
 Add the appropriate user to the group `sftp_users` by using `usermod -G sftp_users {username}` this are listed in `sshd_config` to the directive `Match Group sftp_users`.
 Note. the user are use for sftp is not able to connect interactive ssh terminal, in this case you need another user this may not belong to the group sftp_users.

 How to run Exchange Management Shell scripts are out from task scheduler, you can consulate [Exchange MailboxStatistics Mail Report](http://think.unblog.ch/exchange-mailboxstatistics-mail-report/).